Asperger’s in Schools

 In general, Aspies do better in classrooms that are predictable and structured with as few transitions as possible.
 Teaching with an emphasis on visual presentation plays to the Aspie’s strength of visual acuity.
 Teachers should structure lessons in clear patterns that are easy to follow.

-During "unstructured" periods such as lunch, physical education, recess and passing to classes, an Aspie may need special accommodations.
+During “unstructured” periods such as lunch, physical education, recess and passing between classes, an Aspie may need special accommodations.

 Finding the ideal teacher for a child with Asperger Syndrome.
 The teacher should have some understanding of Asperger Syndrome.
 A good teacher should not be “fake” because that will just confuse the Aspie even more.
 He may develop a special “cue” such as tapping the child’s shoulder to help the child pay attention when his mind is wandering.
 He should be strong in language skills, and use drama to help the child understand other people’s emotions.
 The teacher should be a calm person in control of his classroom: this will decrease the Aspie’s anxiety.
 Changes and surprises will upset an Aspie.
 Therefore, the teacher should help with transitions and let the child know in advance when he will have to recite in front of the class.